 The unit is available on loan from some local continence services and from some physiotherapy services.
-Details of your local continence service can be obtained from the Find a Healthcare Professional which is a subsection of our Help and Info section on www.bladderandbowel.org
+Details of your local continence service can be obtained from the B&BC Tel: 01926 357220.
+You will also find some devices listed in our Bladder Products section of the website